Akuregian/RaspberryPi-Projects/Raspi-Full_Lamp_Stack/ReadMe.md

     - 'sudo service apache2 restart'

+7) NEXT:
-7) You Should Now have Everything Setup to start creating a more sophisticated system -- Log into mysql, and add a USER and GRANTPERMISSION using:  'CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';' username: 'Raspi' Password: 'pi'
+  - Log into mysql, and add a USER and GRANTPERMISSION using:
+      'CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password'; {username: 'Raspi' Password: 'pi'}
+  - Next Grant Permission Using:
+     'GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';'
-  -- This will Run the Database.sql and create the database model: 'sudo mysql < database.sql'
+  - Now create the database model: 'sudo mysql < database.sql'